 She seemed to understand the morass of intense feelings that she was about to slog into and asked her questions carefully.
 I did the best I could to not represent myself as anti-MFA so much as anti-"I-don't-know-what-to-do-next-and-I'm-not-a-famous-novelist-so-I-guess-I'll-get-an-MFA," which is far more accurate.
 But it reminds me of so many of the comments and conversations I've had about that article, as well as several follow up posts.

 People like to skim the bullet points, file everything under a "good" or "bad" column, ignore nuance (or miss it because it wasn't in the bullet points), and then fire off nasty responses.
-I'm not sure if they quite realize how foolish that makes them look.
+I'm not sure if they quite realize that I can totally tell.
 I mean...I'm an English major and an English teacher.
 One of my superpowers is knowing when someone hasn't really done the reading.

 Nobody likes to think maybe they turned left when they should have turned right or that a decision they made wasn't the best.
 And while I'm not sure why everyone wants their decision to be a one-size-fits-all BEST CHOICE EVER FOR ANYONE EVER, they do seem to get defensive if anyone impugns them.

 The problem is that we all want to be special snowflakes, unless it involves other people not wanting what we have.
 Then you can take that special snowflake and shove it into the oven.
 It doesn't count if we go our own way for our own reasons.
 We have to go our own way and be envied by people realizing the folly of not being us.
 MFAs not being for everyone is okay as long as it's in an elitist way, not a pragmatic one.

 Clearly you don't understand why anyone would get an MFA.